top of page

 TPEs (Thermoplastic Elastomers) and Other Soft Elastomers

-Tips for Selecting the Right Resin for Ultrasonic Welding
+Selecting the Right Resin for Ultrasonic Welding

-Tip 2: Prioritize Amorphous Plastics When Possible
+Tip 2: Favor Amorphous Plastics

 Tip 3: Use Energy Directors with Semi-Crystalline Plastics

-Tip 4: Account for Moisture Sensitivity
+Tip 4: Consider Moisture Sensitivity

-Conclusion: Best Plastics for Ultrasonic Welding
+Conclusion: Optimize Material Selection for Ultrasonic Welding

 Do you have a project that needs to be ultrasonically welded?
 Reach out.
 We would be happy to speak with you.